liuyehcf/BlogSource/_posts/Java-Trivial.md

 Just use `-Djava.net.preferIPv4Stack=false -Djava.net.preferIPv6Addresses=true` can enable dual stack, it will try ipv6 first and downgrade to ipv4 if ipv6 failed.

+## 7.10 Spurious Wakeups

+Always use `Object::wait` in a loop in case of spurious wakeups.
+Refer to the official document of this method.

 # 8 Reference

 * [JVM性能调优监控工具jps、jstack、jmap、jhat、jstat、hprof使用详解](https://my.oschina.net/feichexia/blog/196575)